OpenMS/pyopenms-docs/docs/source/query_msexperiment_massql.rst

 Query :py:class:`~.MSExperiment` with MassQL
 ============================================

-MassQL is a powerful, SQL-like query language for :term:`mass spectrometry` data.
+MassQL is a powerful, SQL-like query language for mass spectrometry data.
 For further information visit the `MassQL documentation
 <https://mwang87.github.io/MassQueryLanguage_Documentation/>`_.

-:term:`MS` data from a :py:class:`~.MSExperiment` can be exported to :term:`MS1` and :term:`MS2` dataframes, which can be queried directly with the ``massql`` module.
+MS data from a :py:class:`~.MSExperiment` can be exported to :term:`MS1` and :term:`MS2` dataframes, which can be queried directly with the ``massql`` module.

 **pyopenms.MSExperiment.get_massql_df()**